7 reasons to visit beautiful Bergen

 2. The magnificent mountain views

-Bergen is home to seven mountains, two of which offer high points where you can admire panoramic views of the city, which are nothing short of magnificent.
+Bergen is ringed by seven mountains, two of which offer high points where you can admire panoramic views of the city.

 You'll also find a restaurant, souvenir shop, play area and fantastic walking routes where you'll uncover more of Bergen's natural beauty including a secluded lake.